 - Sir Richard Branson, founder, Virgin Group

-Speculation on food prices has been heavily covered in the media over the 18 months.
-Here is a selection of the coverage.
+Our campaign has been featured in the media.
+Here is a selection of the coverage:

 Goldman bankers get rich betting on food prices as millions starve